 One of the latest sources of mainframe transaction volume is Robotic Process Automation (RPA).
 As RPA adoption goes mainstream in the enterprise, some IT groups are trying to understand the impact it has on the mainframe.
 HostBridge is actively working with several enterprises that suspect RPA activity is the root cause of some operational issues.
 This scrutiny doesn’t occur in the name of trying to shut down “shadow” IT automation efforts.
 Instead, it’s part of an effort to optimize mainframe automations.
 Integration analytics provide insights into all these interactions, helping IT organizations holistically manage hybrid IT applications and integrations, from end-to-end.

-Integration analytics are what provides this visibility into the often-complex interactions that involve the mainframe.
+Integration analytics are what provides visibility into the myriad and often-complex interactions involving the mainframe.
 By blending transaction data, analysis processes, and dashboards, integration analytics fill the performance data gap between off-host and on-host applications.
 The process is able to correlate non-mainframe service requests to actual work done inside CICS to process those requests.
 It allows the enterprise to gain a precise and real-time view of how activity off the mainframe drives activity on the mainframe.
 This visibility is where the power of integration analytics comes in: it enables better management of hybrid IT applications and infrastructure.

 The foundation of integration analytics are SMF 110 records.
 The analysis of this CICS transaction data can provide the enterprise with a clear picture of cause and effect.
 When necessary, the HostBridge Transaction Analytics Connector (HTAC) software can extract origin data and metadata from external requests.
 HTAC then annotates the SMF records with this data.
 The detail it provides enable diagnosing, remediating, or optimizing performance issues.

 Why are integration analytics necessary?